Click & Grow Smart Garden 3 vs 9 Review (2025): Real Light Output, PPFD, & 2-Year Cost

 Smart Garden 9: Only if you need Lettuce & Hate Refilling Pods

-If you want to grow a bountiful crop of lettuce, the Smart Garden 9 is a better choice.
-Its larger tank and powerful lights make it a workhorse for leafy greens.
-But be prepared for the higher cost and the app’s frustrating glitches.
+Its larger tank and more powerful lights make it a workhorse for leafy greens, but be prepared for the higher cost and the app’s frustrating glitches.

 The larger version of the iconic self-watering smart garden, designed to grow nine plant pods at once for a continuous harvest.